This is music in a film which becomes one of its major selling points or unique identifiers. Generally regarded as Awesome Music

 - The Godfather: Who could ever forget Nino Rota's mesmerizing score?

-- A Clockwork Orange: Wendy Carlos' iconic electronical scoring of music by Beethoven, Rossini and Purcell has achieved lasting appreciation, most specifically for the iconic rendition of "Music for the Funeral of Queen Mary."
+- A Clockwork Orange: Wendy Carlos' iconic electronical scoring of music by Beethoven and Purcell has achieved lasting appreciation, most specifically for the iconic rendition of "Music for the Funeral of Queen Mary."
+The rest of the soundtrack are her own compositions and/or regular orchestral music.

 - Zorba The Greek: Mikis Theodorakis' music is more famous nowadays than the film itself.